Applying for Federal Aid

 Your FAFSA will be reviewed only after you have been accepted.
 At that time, you will receive further financial aid information.
 If you have any questions, please contact The Office of Financial Aid.
 Please note that certificate programs do not qualify for federal student aid.

-- Federal student aid is available for qualified students who will attend the Cardiovascular Technology, Surgical Technology, and BSN Programs.
+- Federal student aid is available for qualified students who will attend the Cardiovascular Technology, Surgical Technology, BSN, and MSN Programs.

 - Payment plans are available through the Bursar’s Office for students who will attend the Patient Care Technician and Monitor Surveillance Programs.

 - Financial aid packages will only be prepared for admitted students.